Assam Career : LGBRIMH Tezpur Recruitment 2025

-Applications are invited for recruitment of various non-teaching positions or career in LGBRIMH Tezpur Assam.

-Lokapriya Gopinath Bordoloi Regional Institute of Mental Health (LGBRIMH) Tezpur Assam is inviting applications from eligible candidates for recruitment of eight non-teaching posts or career by direct recruitment basis.
+Lokapriya Gopinath Bordoloi Regional Institute of Mental Health (LGBRIMH) Tezpur Assam is inviting applications from eligible candidates for recruitment to the post or career of Assistant Professors and Associate Professors.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!